mdelgadonyc/100days_of_code/README.md

 My mini projects for each day:

 Day 01 Project: Band Name Generator
-Day 02 Project: Tip Calculator
+Day 02 Project: Big Tipper
+Day 03 Project: The Matrix Has You